-In summer 2007, after completing the first year of my MPP program at Harvard Kennedy School, I returned to Bangladesh with a two-and-a-half-thousand dollar grant from Harvard.
+In the summer of 2007, after completing the first year of my MPP program at Harvard Kennedy School, I returned to Bangladesh with a two-and-a-half-thousand dollar grant from Harvard.
 I visited 22 schools in Monohardi and distributed books to secondary school students and spoke to them about their aspirations for the future.

 My interactions with the students had a profound impact on me.
 It made me realize that many of the things that I’ve been blessed with in my life are just my good fortune.
 It’s not my credit.
-My life would have been quite different if I was born in a different family.
+My life would have been quite different if I was born into a different family.
 I took a decision that summer that I would return to Harvard for my final year and focus on developing a plan for a youth leadership program in Bangladesh.

-In fall 2007, I shared my idea with Professor Ronald Heifetz, one of the world’s foremost authorities in the field of leadership, and he connected me with a few organizations in the U.S. who were working on youth development.
+In the fall of 2007, I shared my idea with Professor Ronald Heifetz, one of the world’s foremost authorities in the field of leadership, and he connected me with a few organizations in the U.S. that were working on youth development.
 Ronald Heifetz, later on, became a teacher and mentor, and eventually an advisor to BYLC.
 During this time, I also met Shammi Quddus, who was then a second-year undergraduate student at MIT.
 Shammi and I jointly wrote a proposal for a month-long leadership program in Bangladesh that eventually won the 2008 Davis Peace Prize for USD 10,000 in March 2008.

 Shammi and I returned to Bangladesh in June 2008.
 She came with a return ticket and I came with a one-way ticket.
 She had one condition for working with me: the pilot program had to be in her hometown Chittagong.
-So I moved to Chittagong to run the pilot with 30 college students, drawn in equal proportion from English, Bangla, and Arabic medium (Madrassa) backgrounds.
+So I moved to Chittagong to run the pilot with 30 college students, drawn in equal proportions from English, Bangla, and Arabic medium (Madrassa) backgrounds.
 After a successful Building Bridges through Leadership Training (BBLT) pilot in Chittagong, Shammi went back to MIT and I returned to Dhaka.